Now onboarding families in NL & DE

 Peace of mind — because the load is actually shared

-Fritz holds the same picture of the week in front of both of you.
+Fred holds the same picture of the week in front of both of you.
 The default parent stops being the only one who remembers.
 The other parent stops feeling out of the loop.
 Sharing the load gets easier when you both see it.

 "So that's what Tuesdays look like."